Freelancing as a Developer in India: Honest Truth

 Freelance Platforms

-The most common starting point, but the experience varies wildly by platform.
+Most common starting point, but the experience varies wildly by platform.

 My Upwork strategy that worked:

-1. Created a niche profile — "React/Next.js Developer for SaaS Companies" rather than "Full-Stack Developer"
+- Created a niche profile — "React/Next.js Developer for SaaS Companies" rather than "Full-Stack Developer"

-2. Wrote customized proposals for every job (never templates)
+- Wrote customized proposals for every job (never templates)

-3. Underpriced my first five projects to build reviews (painful but necessary)
+- Underpriced my first five projects to build reviews (painful but necessary)

-4. After 10+ five-star reviews, raised rates by 50%
+- After 10+ five-star reviews, raised rates by 50%

-5. Eventually earned "Top Rated" status, which brought inbound invitations
+- Eventually earned "Top Rated" status, which brought inbound invitations

-The first three months on Upwork were discouraging.
+First three months on Upwork were discouraging.
 I sent over 40 proposals before landing my first project — a simple React dashboard for $300.
 But that first review snowballed into more work.
 By month six, I was earning Rs 1.5 lakh/month from Upwork alone.

 Toptal is the premium platform.
 They claim to accept only the top 3% of applicants, and the screening process is rigorous — a personality interview, a timed algorithm test, a live coding challenge, and a trial project.
-If you get through, the rates are substantially higher ($60-150+/hour for Indian developers).
-I did not pass my first attempt at the coding challenge but got through on the second try.
+If you get through, rates are substantially higher ($60-150+/hour for Indian developers).
+I didn't pass my first attempt at the coding challenge but got through on the second try.

-Direct Outreach (The Most Lucrative Channel)
+Direct Outreach (Most Lucrative Channel)

 LinkedIn outreach.
-I posted technical content three times a week — short posts about React patterns, debugging tips, architecture decisions.
+Posted technical content three times a week — short posts about React patterns, debugging tips, architecture decisions.
 Over six months, I built a following of 8,000+ developers and startup founders.
 Three of my best clients came from LinkedIn connections who saw my posts and reached out when they had a project.

 Cold emailing.
 I identified startups that had recently raised funding (AngelList, Inc42, and YourStory are great sources for Indian startup news).
 Funded startups need to move fast and often need contract developers.
 I sent personalized emails to CTOs explaining how I could help.
-The response rate was about 5%, but the projects were excellent — longer-term, higher-budget, and with interesting technical challenges.
+Response rate was about 5%, but the projects were excellent — longer-term, higher-budget, and with interesting technical challenges.

 Referrals.
 After your first few clients, referrals become your best source of work.
 I asked every satisfied client, "Do you know anyone else who might need similar help?"
 About one in three said yes.
 One client referred me to three others.
 Referral clients come with built-in trust, which means less negotiation and faster onboarding.

-The Indian Client vs International Client Question
+Indian Client vs International Client Question

 Most Indian freelance developers quickly discover that international clients pay significantly more.
 A React project that an Indian startup budgets at Rs 50,000 might command $3,000-5,000 ($2.5-4 lakh) from a US or European client.

-This creates an obvious incentive to focus on international clients.
-But the calculus is not as simple as "international = more money":
+Creates an obvious incentive to focus on international clients.
+But the calculus isn't as simple as "international = more money":

-• International clients expect more structured communication, regular updates, and specific time zone overlap
+- International clients expect more structured communication, regular updates, and specific time zone overlap

-• Payment processing across borders involves higher fees and longer settlement times
+- Payment processing across borders involves higher fees and longer settlement times

 Setting Your Rates

-This is the part most Indian developers get wrong.
+Part most Indian developers get wrong.
 They either price too low (devaluing their work and attracting bad clients) or too high (pricing themselves out of the market with no track record).

 Hourly vs Project-Based Pricing